When is the Best Time to Lock Your Mortgage Rate?

 Mortgage rates can change daily, sometimes multiple times a day.
 They’re difficult to predict, though they’re often influenced by economic changes, world events, and the Federal Reserve (also known as the Fed in the media).
 While the Federal Reserve does not set the specific interest rates in the mortgage market, its actions in establishing the Fed Funds rate significantly influence them.

-The bottom line: bad news and uncertainty is generally good for mortgage interest rates.
+The bottom line: bad news and uncertainty are generally good for mortgage interest rates.
 Investors tend to flock to bonds in bad times, and more demand pushes interest rates lower.

 Is there a right time to lock your rate?